tslearn-team/tslearn/README.md

   * a method for (LR-)DTW-based non linear resampling that was previously released in `dtw_resample` repo
     * **Warning**: LR-DTW variant not tested yet!
 * A `neighbors` module includes nearest neighbor algorithms to be used with time series
-* A few examples are provided to serve as a doc while waiting for a proper one
+* A few examples are provided in `tslearn/examples` to help new users discover `tslearn`

 # TODO list